Use missional responses on social media during political season

 The BOUNCE staff and students are ready to serve the community of Bartlesville.
 Each group will have a unique project that will impact homeowners for the gospel.
-Some of the projects include laying/p>... [continue]
+Some of the projects include laying tile, installing vinyl siding, roofing, painting, building wheelchair ramps, and... [continue]

 Texas Baptists bring BSM to Guadalajara University

 by Leah Reynolds on June 20, 2016 in news

 Home to over 116,000 students, the University of Guadalajara lies in Guadalajara, the state capital of Jalisco, Mexico, which has a mere 1% Christian population.

 For over 15 years, the university was without a Baptist ministry presence.
 In recent years, Texas Baptists, in partnership with the Baptist Convention in Guadalajara has helped develop a Baptist Student Ministry on the campus, in hopes of engaging college students with the Gospel.